-- 1. new MS-EPI students (Fall 2024 cohorts and later) - 2. new DrPH students (Fall 2024 cohorts and later) - 3. new PhD students (Joint Doctoral Program) (Fall 2024 cohorts and later)
+- 1. new DrPH students (Fall 2024 cohorts and later) - 2. new PhD students (Joint Doctoral Program) (Fall 2024 cohorts and later)

 NOTE: MPH and MS-EHS students are not required to complete the Foundations of Public Health asynchronous course and will learn this information in their required coursework PH 601 and PH 604.